Playing Golf (loadsol / peder)

 It has long been known, that different weight shift patterns in the golf swing can be observed between golfers of different skill levels (Williams and Cavanagh 1983; Wallace et al. 1990; Barrentine et al. 1991).
 During the backswing weight shifts to the back foot.
 Then during the downswing and onwards the weight transfers to the front foot.
 To maximize the club head velocity at impact, considerable ground reaction force must be produced.
 It is well documented that low handicap and professional golfers have significantly higher ground reaction forces and a faster weight transfer to the front foot than high handicap golfers (Griffith 2010).

 It is however difficult to observe the weight shift parameters with the bare eye.
 That makes it difficult for coaches to help their students to improve these parameters.
+That can sometimes result in injuries to the elbows or other joints of the body, resulting in the need to wear the best brace for golfers elbow they can find online.
 While stationary sensor plates at golf ranges exist to assist coaches, they do not cover the whole game.
 If a student is playing golf out on the field, observing the forces and adjusting remains very difficult.

 The sensor technology of novel enables simple but precise and accurate force measurements (static or dynamic) that can be observed and recorded on a smartphone during different activities.

 This new technology has matchbox sized electronics and communicates wirelessly with a smartphone via Bluetooth .
 The data is transmitted to the smartphone in realtime so that the subject can receive an instantaneous